Commander: Mack Maginnis

 1st Vice Commander: Dennis Charlesworth

-2nd Vice Commander: Ken Diebold
+2nd Vice Commander: Thomas Vennen

 3rd Vice Commander: Robert Beatty